pkimpel/retro-205/software/Tools/$README.txt

     standard 205 load-deck format, which has up to six words per card image.

+EASY-OutputDeckReformatter.wsf
+    Reformats the list/punch output of Knuth's EASY assembler so that it matches the format of the listings he donated to the Computer History Museum, and which have been transcribed to text files on this site (see files with a ".easy" extension).
+The purpose of reformatting the list/punch output is to put it in a form that it can be mechanically compared to the transcribed files for proofing purposes.

 MEASY-ListingZeroSuppress.wsf
     Applies zero-suppression to fields in a MEASY output listing.
 Zero suppression ends in 1-relative columns 4, 9, 34, 42, 43, 66, 69.